Deliberate practice is like the scientific method for music.

 The greatest challenge of deliberate practice is remaining focused.
 In the beginning, showing up and putting in your time is the most important thing.
 But after a while it’s easy to get careless and overlook small errors, missing daily opportunities for improvement.

-Not to mention, deliberate practice can often be slow, because it involves a lot of repetition for very specific sections instead of playing all the way through a piece.
+Deliberate practice can feel slow, because it involves focused repetition for very specific sections instead of playing all the way through a piece.
 For example, you might work on just the opening note of a solo to ensure it speaks exactly the way you want, instead of playing the whole phrase.

-Deliberate practice involves monitoring one’s performance – in real-time, as well as recordings.
-This means really listening to what happens, so that you can tell yourself exactly what went wrong and what you need to fix.
+Feedback is required for deliberate practice.
+Self-recording is the best way to achieve that.
+Really listen to yourself!
+Decide exactly what you want to improve or correct.
 You should also listen for what is going well, and celebrate it.
-What you focus on will expand in your mind, so make sure to focus on improvements and growth rather than negative fixtures.
+What you focus on will expand in your mind, so make sure to focus on improvements and growth rather than negative ideas like “I don’t want to be out of tune”.

 Ok, I’m sold.
 How do I apply it to my practice?